eox-cs1/FiC_doc/docs/ml-toolkits/ml_getting-started.md

-# Getting Started with ML Toolkits
+# Getting Started with ML-Toolkits

 Jupyter Notebooks typically follow the same architecture involving five major sections, which are supported by markdown cells, comments and plots: